Broadleaf Plantain Control

 What is Broadleaf Plantain?

-• Broadleaf plantain is a perennial broadleaf weed which can be distinguished by its short, thick tap roots and leaves which grow in a rosette.
+• Broadleaf plantain is a perennial broadleaf weed distinguished by its short, thick tap roots and leaves, which grow in a rosette.

 How to Get Rid of Broadleaf Plantain

-• We recommend Eraser 41% Glyphosate Herbicide and 2,4-D Amine Selective Post-Emergent Herbicide to treat broadleaf plantain as it is systemic and will kill the plant all the way down to the root.
-Spot treat the weeds, making sure not to get the herbicide on your desired vegetation.
+• We recommend Eraser 41% Glyphosate Herbicide and 2,4-D Amine Selective Post-Emergent Herbicide to treat broadleaf plantain as it is systemic and will kill the plant down to the root.
+Spot-treat the weeds, ensuring you do not get the herbicide on your desired vegetation.

 Preventing Broadleaf Plantain Reestablishment

-• To keep broadleaf plantain away, you will need to maintain a healthy, dense lawn by keeping up with cultural practices that will make it so your grass will choke out this weed from reestablishing.
-This can be done with regular mowing, adjusting water, and proper applications of Solutions 15-5-10 Weed & Feed Fertilizer with Trimec.
+• To keep broadleaf plantain away, you must maintain a healthy, dense lawn by keeping up with cultural practices that will make it so your grass will choke out this weed from re-establishing.
+Regularly mowing, adjusting water, and applying the proper solutions 15-5-10 Weed & Feed Fertilizer with Trimec can do this.

 Questions and Answers